 EPISODE: The Jolly Boy’s Outing (Series 6, Episode 7)

 Just shy of the number one spot is the mesmerising single from Harry Nilsson which previously appeared in the Oscar-winning drama Midnight Cowboy (1969).
 The song is memorably used during the montage that plays out in the legendary “Jolly’s Boy Outing” as Del Boy, Rodney and the Nag’s Head regulars enjoy their day out in Margate.
 It’s a wonderful sequence that shows the men having the time of their life with some comedy thrown in for good measure from Trigger winning his dolphin prize to Denzel mouthing off on the swing ride.
-The cast clearly had the time of their life filming there and it’s a scene that always makes me smile.
+The cast clearly had a lot of fun filming there and it’s a scene that always makes me smile.

 1# – The Sopranos – “Don’t Stop Believin'”